Alokaraj/ML/README.md

-# Machine learning Projects
+## Machine learning Projects

-1.Regression using Linear Regression Model for Airfoil Dataset.
+#Regression using Linear Regression Model for Airfoil Dataset.
 2.Classification using Support Vector Machine Model for Iris Flower Dataset.
 3.Classification using Artificial Neural Network Model for Bank dataset to predict weather the customer leaves the bank or not.
 4.Classification using Convolutional Neural Network Model for Image Dataset to predict cat or not.